EventStore/documentation/docs/v6/event-sourcing/projections.md

 # Projections

-By definition, projection is a representation of an object using a different perspective.
+By definition, a projection is a representation of an object using a different perspective.
 For example, isometric and orthographic projections allow us to represent a 3D object on paper using different points of view.

 ![Geometry](./images/geometry-projections.png)